StulietKong/kong-demo/README.md

 ```

 4. Prove that adding an API, protecting it with key-auth, and provisioning all the right Kong entities to consume the API (consumer, credentials) works.
- See steps from Example 1
+See Postman collection for Example 2.
+This connects to httpbin and returns a simple JSON document.

 5. Login into the Cassandra cluster again, and list the plugin configuration from the C* table.